Digital Darkroom

 As professional photographer I learnt how an image had to be correctly exposed and developed or postprocessed before publishing.
 No print can leave our laboratory if it displayed the least artifact or dominance.
 The most severe professor even refused pictures badly framed.
 It was a good school.

 Today, browsing amateur websites, I see too many times unbalanced images, offering unaesthetic dominances in dim areas, a too high or too low contrast, a too steep gamma or a sharpness pushed too high.
 Others display artifacts, are too noisy due to a bad usage of high-pass filters or display green or red dominance.
-At last some amateurs think that their large scope can all, but they forget that turbulence and a bad collimation will quickly ruin their hopes.
+At last some amateurs think that their large scope can do all, but they forget that turbulence, a light mount, a bad focusing and a bad collimation will quickly ruin their hopes.

 Using CCD cameras the problem is worse as many newbies do not even process their images and publish their raw results as it with all their defects and color shifts.
 It's a pity because some simple digital processes can greatly improve their result and develop their know how.
 Too many pictures show "black eyes" around stars, due to a too heavy filtering (sharp or deconvolution), other let the blooming apparent, etc. All these defaults must be substracted.